Netherlands

 As a result of an amendment in the European Parent/Subsidiary Directive intended to combat abuse and undesirable schemes, with effect from 2016 the participation exemption no longer applies to benefits from foreign enterprises, if these benefits consist of fees or payments that can be deducted by the participation when determining its profit for tax purposes and are hence regarded as deductible interest charges.
 The place of establishment of the participation is not relevant here.
 The exclusion of the participation exemption is also aimed at benefits received that serve to replace the fees referred to in the previous sentence.
 This relates to so-called hybrid finance.
 This restriction of the participation exemption does not in principle apply for the benefits obtained with the disposal of the enterprise and currency results obtained.

-As of 2019 CFC rules have been introduced, which (further) aim to prevent profit shifting to low taxed jurisdictions.
+As of 2019, Controlled Foreign Corporation (hereinafter: CFC) rules have been introduced, whit the aim of preventing profit shifting to low tax jurisdictions.
 The new CFC ruling ensures that certain ‘tainted’ income categories of a CFC are included directly in the Dutch tax basis.
 Examples are income in the form of interest, royalties and dividends.

 A corporation qualifies as a CFC if: